-Unless you’ve been living on the Blasket Islands, you will have heard about Bitcoin or more recently about NFTs.
+Unless you’ve been living on the Blasket Islands, you will have heard about Bitcoin or, more recently, about NFTs.
 Most will just dismiss all the hype and call it a bubble.
-However, if you’re reading this I assume you’re at the beginning of going down the Crypto rabbit hole and wondering how you can buy Bitcoin in Ireland.
+However, if you’re reading this, I assume you’re at the beginning of going down the Crypto rabbit hole and wondering how you can buy Bitcoin in Ireland.

 So, don’t let the tech get in the way of you getting started.
 It can be complicated, but just take one step at a time.

 Coinbase is a US-based exchange and went public on the Nasdaq in March 2021.
-If you want to buy Bitcoin or the likes of Ethereum you will be fine using Coinbase or their more advanced platform, Coinbase Pro.
+If you want to buy Bitcoin or the likes of Ethereum, you will be fine using Coinbase or their more advanced platform, Coinbase Pro.
 But if you want to be more speculative and buy a cryptocurrency with a smaller market cap, you will need to look for alternatives such as Binance Exchange.

 When signing up to Coinbase, you’ll receive $10 of free Bitcoin when using this link and by depositing $100 (or the equivalent in euros).
-They also have a feature called Coinbase Earn, where you will earn free crypto just by learning and answering a few, simple questions.
+They also have a feature called Coinbase Earn, where you will earn free crypto just by learning and answering a few simple questions.

-As someone new to crypto, Coinbase is great, just don’t buy with a credit card (where fees are very high) and don’t leave your crypto on the exchange.
-An exchange is far more likely to be hacked, so keep your Bitcoin offline and in a wallet.
-Ideally with access to your private keys.Coinbase does have Coinbase Wallet which is a free mobile wallet and available to download from Apple´s App Store or Google Playstore.
+As someone new to crypto, Coinbase is great; just don’t buy with a credit card (where fees are very high) and don’t leave your crypto on the exchange.
+An exchange is far more likely to be hacked, so keep your Bitcoin offline and in a wallet, ideally with access to your private keys.Coinbase has its own Coinbase Wallet, a free mobile wallet available to download from Apple´s App Store or Google Playstore.

 Watched the film Social Network?
-Remember the twins that had the Facebook concept, before Mark Zuckerberg stole their idea?
+Remember the twins that had the Facebook concept before Mark Zuckerberg stole their idea?
 Well, Tyler & Cameron Winklevoss did okay.
-After rowing for Team USA at the London 2012 Olympics, they bought some Bitcoin (well more than “some”) and are now billionaires that then went on to create Gemini Exchange.
+After rowing for Team USA at the London 2012 Olympics, they bought some Bitcoin (well, more than “some”) and are now billionaires that then went on to create Gemini Exchange.

-One of the main advantages of using Gemini over Coinbase is their fees, as compared to Coinbase their fees are lower.
+One of the main advantages of using Gemini over Coinbase is their fees, as compared to Coinbase, their fees are lower.
 Gemini’s trading fees start from 0.35%, compared to Coinbase’s 0.5%.
 It may only be fractional, but those fees really do add up.
-Plus to withdraw crypto from Gemini, they give users 10 free withdrawals per month.
+Plus, to withdraw crypto from Gemini, they give users 10 free withdrawals per month.

 3. Binance Exchange